learninguser/notes/Day55.md

 - There are 2 kinds of volumes:
   1. Unnamed volumes
   2. Named volumes

+### Unnamed volumes

 - We can mount a volume at the time of container creation itself using: `docker run -d -p 8080:80 -v <host-path>:<container-path> nginx`
 - Docker creates a temporary volume for storing the data of the container in `/var/lib/docker/overlay2` directory
 - These kind of volumes are said to be as unnamed volumes
+- This is not preferred usually as we need to manage it completely i.e. docker commands will not work to manage this volume type

 ### Named Volumes